zmcartor/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

     "410"

 Now that we have some expanse on our private development chain we can deploy the contract.
 The first step is to verify that the solidity compiler is available.
-We can retrieve available compilers using the ``eth_getCompilers`` RPC method.
+We can retrieve available compilers using the ``exp_getCompilers`` RPC method.

 .. code:: bash

-   > curl --data '{"jsonrpc":"2.0","method": "eth_getCompilers", "id": 3}' localhost:8545
+   > curl --data '{"jsonrpc":"2.0","method": "exp_getCompilers", "id": 3}' localhost:8545
    {"id":3,"jsonrpc":"2.0","result":["Solidity"]}

 We can see that the solidity compiler is available.
 If it's not available follow `these <http://solidity.readthedocs.org/en/latest/installing-solidity.html>`_